-- Inability to comprehend information, which leads to misconceptions and misinterpretations.
+- Trouble understanding information, which leads to mistakes and wrong ideas.

-- Feeling overwhelmed by the constant influx of information and an inability to effectively manage it.
+- Feeling swamped by the constant flow of information and not being able to handle it.

 Examples of Information Overload

-I, too, have faced the difficulties and stress of information overload.
+I’ve personally felt the challenges and stress of information overload.

 What Causes Information Overload?

-Daniel Levitin, a McGill University psychology professor and author of The Organized Mind: Thinking Straight in the Age of Information Overload, emphasizes the overwhelming amount of information we face even in our daily lives.
-He claims,
+Daniel Levitin, a psychology professor at McGill University and author of The Organized Mind: Thinking Straight in the Age of Information Overload, talks about how much information we deal with every day.
+He says,